zcsaqueeb/Haio_auto/README.md

    ```

 3. Configuration:
-   - Add your referral codes to `referralCodes.txt`, one code per line.
+   - Add your referral codes to `code.txt`, one code per line.
    - Ensure the `code.txt` file is ready for any additional data needed.

 ---